Student Support Officer FAQs

 - valid and current Working With Children Check (WWCC).

-Salary range from $63,666 to $93,349 pa.
-Starting salary will depend on qualification level, years of relevant experience, or current salary.
+Salaries range from $63,666 to $93,349 pa.
+The starting salary will depend on qualification level, years of relevant experience, and/or current salary.

 What are the differences between SSOs, SLSOs and CLOs?